Skip to Content

 From the moment we decided to visit northern Germany, we were excited for marzipan.
 For over 200 years, the Niederegger family has made their famous almond specialty confection in Lubeck.

 Marzipan is available all over town, but one of the best places to try it is Café Niederegger just across from the Town Hall in the heart of the city.
-We stopped by the cafe for marzipan, hot chocolate, and a couple of pieces of their fabulous cakes (we were partial to the apple cake and the Grand Marnier).
+We stopped by the cafe for marzipan, hot chocolate, and a couple of pieces of their fabulous cakes (we were partial to the apple cake and the Grand Marnier cake).
 Visitors can even see their marzipan museum complete with life-sized marzipan figures of everyone from Thomas Mann to Santa.

 Life-sized marzipan statues on display in the marzipan museum

-Visit the Hanseatic League Museum
+Visit the European Hanse Museum

 Video exhibit at the Hanseatic League Museum in Lubeck, Germany